Skip to content

 Key Terms Explained

-MarginThe collateral you deposit to open a leveraged position
+MarginThe collateral you deposit to open a leveraged position$1,000 deposited as collateral

-Initial MarginMinimum collateral needed to open the position
+Initial MarginMinimum collateral needed to open the position5% of position size at 20x leverage

-Unrealized PnLProfit or loss on your open position before closing
+Unrealized PnLProfit or loss on your open position before closing+$200 if price moved 2% in your favor at 10x

 Understanding Leverage